 - Features polyethylene construction and will not rust or corrode and drop proof for durability

-- Quick-drain pour spout into waste container.
+- Quick-drain pours spout into a waste container.

-- No mess, If you hate getting oily and dirty the no spill vacuum pump is for you
+- No mess, If you hate getting oily and dirty the no-spill vacuum pump is for you

 - Best engine oil extractor vacuum pump I have ever owned hands down.
-Get it now, you wont be disappointed.
+Get it now, you won’t be disappointed.

 Where to dump your engine oil

 Each town or city should have a place that will enable you to dump your oil for free, or for a small price.
-Theses places are called household hazardous waste (HHW) facilities.
+These places are called household hazardous waste (HHW) facilities.
 You could even try taking it to a service garage.
 They may take it off your hands for free or a few dollars.